OttCS/Portable-DnD/Modifier Buy.md

 With the **Point Buy System**, splitting points evenly results in an average total of 75, with a 12 or 13 in each stat.
 However, a player who maximizes three stats will have three 8s and three 15s for a total of 69.
 These average as 72, which is increased to 75 with a racial ability score boost.

 Taking both of these as valid ways of getting statistics, the average player should start with around 72, including all racial bonuses.
 If we start the players with a 6 (-2 mod) in four stats and an 8 (-1 mod) in the other two, we have a base of 40 points.
 This means there is a spare 32 points to spend, and with each modifier being equal to two points, we end up with 16 to put into the modifiers.

+***Optional Level One Feat (Check with your DM).*** You may choose to only add 15 points to your modifiers, and select a feat at level one to start with.